sush5591/NASSCOM--VSD-SOC-design/README.md

 What are RTL Designs?

-RTL (Register-Transfer-Level) design is a critical phase in the VLSI design flow, focused on creating electronic circuits using integrated circuits (ICs).
-It specifies a digital circuit by describing the flow of digital signals between hardware registers and the logical operations performed on these signals.
+EDA (Electronic Design Automation) tools are software applications used to design and develop electronic systems, such as integrated circuits (ICs) and printed circuit boards (PCBs).
+These tools assist in various stages of the design process, including:

-What are EDA Tools?
+Schematic Capture: Creating and editing circuit diagrams.

-EDA (Electronic Design Automation) tools are software applications used to design and verify the functionality of integrated circuits (ICs).
-They ensure that the IC meets the required performance and density specifications.
+Simulation: Testing and verifying circuit behavior through virtual models.
-What is PDK Data?
+Layout Design: Arranging components on a PCB or IC layout.

-PDK (Process Design Kit) is a set of files used to model a fabrication process for EDA tools during IC design.
-This kit includes:
+Verification: Ensuring the design meets specified requirements through techniques like DRC (Design Rule Checking) and LVS (Layout Versus Schematic).

-  -  Process Design Rules: DRC (Design Rule Check), LVS (Layout Versus Schematic), PEX (Parasitic Extraction) Device Models
+Synthesis: Converting high-level design descriptions into a lower-level representation that can be physically implemented.
-Digital Standard Cell Libraries
+Overall, EDA tools help automate and streamline the design process, improving efficiency and accuracy in creating complex electronic systems.

  I/O Libraries